GutyerrezRoger/DoctorCare/README.md

 #Wireframe

-Foi utilizado o Figma para a construção do site.
+Foi utilizado o Figma para a construção do wireframe do site.

 ### Foto do projeto